Growing List of Tech Companies Stop Sales in Russia

 Snapchat: The ephemeral-message app has halted all ad sales to Russian and Belarusian entities, though its app remains live throughout the region as a communication tool.

 Sony: The company's movie studio has stopped upcoming theatrical releases in Russia.
-Following increasing pressure for the company to cease sales of its PS5 gaming system in the country, Sony Interactive Entertainment on March 9 announced it has suspended all hardware and software shipments, as well as the launch of Gran Turismo 7 and PlayStation Store operations in Russia.
+Following increasing pressure for the company to cease sales of its PS5 gaming system in the country, Sony Interactive Entertainment on March 9 announced it's suspended all hardware and software shipments, as well as the launch of Gran Turismo 7 and PlayStation Store operations in Russia.
+Sony Music has also suspended operations in Russia.

 TikTok: Short-form video app TikTok is suspending livestreaming and new content to its video service in Russia.
 The company said on March 6 that the decision was based on the newly passed "fake news" law in Russia, saying it needed to review the safety implications of the new legislation, which punishes those who spread "false information" about Russia's invasion of Ukraine with sentences of up to 15 years in prison.